Mask anxiety, face coverings and mental health

 There are many ways we can support people who might be struggling with masks:

 - If you're in a place where some people are wearing masks and others aren't, it might be kind to offer to put yours on too, if you have one.
-Others might be wearing masks because they feel uncomfortable.
+Others might be wearing masks because they feel uncomfortable, or are shielding themself.

 - Don't judge people who aren't wearing masks in places where they're recommended or suggested.
 Don't assume that by not wearing a mask someone is 'just being selfish'.
 Someone's reasons for not wearing a mask might not be obvious.